Hi, my name is David Bunce.

 - I was an organiser for a “Who needs Feminism” event in St Andrews, raising the profile of feminism in the University.
 You should definitely check out the fantastic photos.

-- I frequently lead worship in small and larger groups
+- I often lead worship in small and larger groups

 Things I’ve written